benbernard/RecordStream/README.md

 - xform

-    Perform a block of perl on each record, which may modify the record, Record is then output
+    Perform a block of Perl on each record, which may modify the record, Record is then output

 - generate

-    Perform a block of perl on each record to generate a record stream, which is then output with a chain link back to the original record.
+    Perform a block of Perl on each record to generate a record stream, which is then output with a chain link back to the original record.

 ## Output Generation

 - todb

     Inserts records into a DBI supported SQL database.
-Will create a local sqlite database by default
+Will create a local SQLite database by default

 - tocsv